 Coates’s sad defense of himself and racial castes

 This isn’t all Coates writes.
 He criticizes Kevin Drum, a writer for Mother Jones, and declares that unlike Drum, who says that “problem with the bringing pirates to justice is the distribution system,” he believes that “the problem is piracy itself, and grand piracy always extends beyond the act of theft.
 It requires the construction of an elaborate architecture to either justify the theft, or to justify non-compensation for the theft.”
-Before going on, this indicates that Coates cares about the effects of racism, but not institutionalized racism which is a vital part of the American and global capitalist system.
-Coates then says that considering reparations has a “potential to expand the American political imagination” and claims that he wants people to imagine more, implying that socialism is just a wacko conception concocted by crazies:
+Before going on, this indicates that Coates cares about the effects of racism, but not institutionalized racism which is a vital part of the global capitalist system.
+Coates then says that considering reparations has a “potential to expand the American political imagination” and claims that he wants people to imagine more, implying that socialism is just a bizarre conception: